 Some of our students hold advanced degrees in disciplines other than business.
 A number of our students are entrepreneurs, while others expect to advance to top corporate management positions within a few years.
 Ultimately, a quality they all share is a willingness to take risks and work hard to achieve professional goals.

-EMBA candidates should possess a minimum of six years of work experience post undergraduate degree, plus managerial responsibilities (managing people, projects, or assets).
+EMBA candidates should possess a minimum of five years of work experience post undergraduate degree, plus managerial responsibilities (managing people, projects, or assets).
 Our students have superior track records, demonstrating a certain level of achievement and increased responsibility in their careers.
 In addition, our students have demonstrated the ability to handle manager-level responsibility.
 The ability to perform well in a graduate business program is another criterion for our students.

 Students meet every other weekend on Friday from 5:00 p.m. to 9:30 p.m. and Saturday 9:00 a.m. to 6:00 p.m.